 Kerckhoffs’s principle revolutionized the way we think about cryptography.
 It states that we should allow the attacker to know everything about a crypto implementation, except the key.
 If a cryptosystem can stand up to that level of scrutiny it will be the better for it.

-White-box crypto kind-of takes this one step further.
+White-box crypto takes this a bit further.
 That is, we technically give the attacker access to the key, we just hide/encrypt it well enough that they can’t find it.

 How Does It Work?